Lockheed L-1049 Super Constellation

 The Lockheed L-1049 Super Constellation is an American aircraft, a member of the Lockheed Constellation aircraft line.
+The aircraft was colloquially referred to as the Super Connie.

 The L-1049 was Lockheed's response to the successful Douglas DC-6 airliner, first flying in 1950.
-The aircraft was also produced for both the United States Navy as the WV / R7V and U.S. Air Force as the C-121 for transport, electronics, and airborne early warning and control aircraft.
+The aircraft was produced for both the United States Navy as the WV / R7V and U.S. Air Force as the C-121 for transport, electronics, and airborne early warning and control aircraft.

 Development

 Beginning in 1943, Lockheed planned stretched variants of the Constellation family.
 The first was the L-049 with a fuselage lengthened by 13 ft and the second the L-749 stretched 18 ft.

 Douglas launched a stretched version of its DC-6 airliner as a cargo transport, designated DC-6A, for both military and civilian operators.
 Douglas was soon to launch a passenger version (the DC-6B) of this new aircraft.
 The DC-6B could carry 23 more passengers than Lockheed's current production L-749 Constellation.

 In 1950, Lockheed had repurchased the XC-69 Constellation prototype from the Hughes Tool Company.
-The XC-69 was equipped with four Pratt & Whitney R-2800 radial engines instead of the Wright R-3350s used on production models (Lockheed had installed R-2800s on the prototype to test them as an option for the L-049).
+The XC-69 was equipped with four Pratt & Whitney R-2800 radial engines instead of the Wright R-3350s used on production models.
+Lockheed had installed R-2800s on the prototype to test them as an option for the L-049.
 Lockheed stretched XC-69 by 18 ft, to become the basis for the L-1049 Super Constellation.
 The aircraft first flew later in 1950, still fitted with R-2800 engines.
 It was then fitted with R-3350 956-C18CA-1 engines with jet stacks for slightly increased thrust.

 Later modifications included strengthened landing gear and larger vertical stabilizers.
 Eastern Air Lines ordered 10 aircraft, while Trans World Airlines (TWA) followed with an order for 14.
 The L-1049 had some 550 improvements and modifications compared to the L-749, including greater fuel capacity, rectangular windows, larger cockpit windshields and improved heating and pressurization.